 On November 13, 1925 he was promoted again to Assistant Chief of Police and Night Captain.
 He was Acting Chief on November 23, 1932, when Middletown City Manager L. A. Waldner appointed him to represent Middletown on the Cincinnati Regional Crime Commission.
 Indeed, several times the position of Police Chief went vacant and Assistant Chief Brinkmeyer was appointed to act as Chief until it was filled.
 He was acting in that capacity in October 1939.

 He intended to retire seven months later, after forty years of service to his country and community, during May 1940.

-Assistant Chief Brinkmeyer was returning from a disturbance call on October 29, 1939, when a taxi driver offered him a ride to the Middletown Police station.
-While on Central Avenue, a vehicle driven by a 28-year-old Middletown resident ran a stop sign at Clinton Street and the two vehicles collided at 2:20 a.m.
-Assistant Chief Brinkmeyer was seriously injured and rushed to the Middletown Hospital where he died fifteen hours later.
+Acting Chief Brinkmeyer was returning from a disturbance call on October 29, 1939 when a taxi driver, Dan Buchanan, offered him a ride to the Middletown police station.
+The taxi was driven east on Central Avenue when Claude Rhea (27), driving a vehicle east on Clinton Street, collided with the taxi at 2:20 a.m., pushing the taxi through the window of the Ulrich Dry Cleaning Company.
+Acting Chief Brinkmeyer was seriously injured with a crushed chest and skull fracture and was rushed to the Middletown Hospital.

-(c) This narrative was revised October 22, 2011 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© This narrative was revised October 18, 2020 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with some information provided by Cincinnati Police Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Curator, and Cincinnati Police Sergeant David R. Turner, Greater Cincinnati Police Historical Society Volunteer.
+All rights are reserved to them and the Greater Cincinnati Police Museum.